-This was the first election season that the League of Women Voters of Hilton Head Island/Bluffton Area offered Vote411.org to the voting public.
-Althought he challenges were formidable and the learning curve steep, it’s fair to say we met and exceeded expectations.
+2018 was the first election season that the League of Women Voters of Hilton Head Island-Bluffton Area offered Vote411.org to the voting public.
+Although the challenges were formidable and the learning curve steep, it’s fair to say we met and exceeded expectations.

-For our first time out, this is impressive.
+For our first time out, this was impressive.

 Mastering the Vote411.org software and website was challenging yet that was, in some ways, the easiest part.
 We then had to convince candidates to answer our questions and let voters know the benefits of using Vote411.org.
 This took concerted and coordinated League teamwork.